 - You are having trouble paying your own creditors because of non-payment from your customers.
 Accounts receivable have started to hurt you directly.

-- You do not have the cash flow to hire new employees, forced to think about the cost cutting measures or lack of money to purchase a new equipment.
+- You do not have the cash flow to hire new employees, forced to think about the cost-cutting measures or lack of money to purchase a piece of new equipment.

-- If you have customers spread all across USA and finding hard to track them.
+- If you have customers located all over USA, and you are finding it hard to track them.

 - You got a favorable judgement from the small claims court, yet you are not getting paid by the debtor.

-- A customer has falsely started to pinpoint gaps in your service or how bad your product is, however you know clearly that is not true statement.
+- A customer has falsely started to pinpoint gaps in your service or how bad your product is, however you know clearly that is not true.